bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication algorithms are on the curve.
 Removing such checks may result in revealing the entire scalar to an attacker.
 The curve is not twist-secure: single coordinate ladders MUST validate points before operating on them.
+In the case of protocols that require contributory behavior when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.

 The arithmetic operations and table loads must be done in constant time to prevent timing and cache attacks.
-Side-channel analysis is a constantly moving field, and implementers must be extremely careful.
+Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.

 --- back